General Info – summary

 Common names: (Afr) Lemoendoring, Lemoentjiedoring.
 (Eng) Holly Cassinopsis, Lemon Thorn, Spiny Lemon, Wild Lemon. (siSwati) siHloko. (isiXhosa) Icegceya, Igcegceleya, Ikhumalo, Isibethankunzi-sehlathi, Ukhovothi. (isiZulu) Eluhlaza, Ihlazane, Ikhumalo, Imamba, Imamba-eluhlaza, Isanhloko, Isihlokolozane.

 Family: Icacinaceae.
 After recent studies, many genera in this family have been moved to other families.
 There are currently 23 genera and 160 species.
-The remaining plants have simple, evergreen Leaves that are opposite or alternate, and lack stipules.
-Flowers usually have up to 3 bracts present.
-Flowers are usually actinomorphic and bisexual.
-The free Filaments are shorter than the longitudinally dehiscent Anthers.
+Here the evergreen Leaves are simple, lack stipules and are opposite or alternate.
+Flowers usually have up to 3 bracts present and are usually actinomorphic and bisexual.
+Longitudinally dehiscent Anthers are longer than the free Filaments.
 When present, a simple Style is attached to the superior 1-locular Ovary.
-The Fruit is a Drupe and usually contains a single Seed.
-There are 2 species of the genus Cassinopsis in South Africa.
-The other is Cassinopsis tinifolia, which has no spines and black fruit.
+Typically, a single seed is contained in the Fruit (a Drupe).
+Cassinopsis ilicifolia and Cassinopsis tinifolia are the two species of the genus Cassinopsis found in South Africa.
+The latter one has black fruit and lacks spines.

 Name derivation: Cassinopsis – resembles Cassine (a genus of trees in the Celastraceae family). ilicifolia – leaves resemble those of Ilex (Holly).